 But to answer the question: Start a campfire and yes, don’t be surprised if Bobby Angel shows up.

 How to you make a road safe …

 for the panthers (and other animals) that cross it?

 Bobby Angel is a troubadour of the Nature Folk Movement (NFM)

-To hear Bobby Angel dish out the inside scoop on the making of his smash hit, including never before revealed details on his first sighting of (what he thought initially) was a “large dog,” why they used to be more rare than seeing Ivory-billed woodpeckers, the movie magic of he videos opening scene, and how the use of silhouettes make the video pop.
+Be sure to stay on after the song to hear an interview with Bobby Angel about the song.
+Topics discussed include an exclusive inside scoop on the making of the smash hit, including never before revealed details on his first sighting of (what he thought initially) was a “large dog,” why they used to be more rare than seeing Ivory-billed woodpeckers, the movie magic of he videos opening scene, and how the use of silhouettes really make the video pop.

 Bobby Angel brings down the house …

 With his sprawling masterpiece on the destruction of the Everglades and the power of dreams to both haunt us and inspire a new way.